Lamb Island, Queensland: Education

 There are no schools on Lamb Island.
 The nearest government primary school is Macleay Island State School on neighbouring Macleay Island to the north-west.
 The nearest government secondary school is Victoria Point State High School in Victoria Point on the mainland to the north-west.

 Transportation

 Transportation to Lamb Island is by high speed passenger ferry and vehicular barge service.
 The high speed passenger ferries run approximately every half hour from approximately 4 am – midnight, 7 days per week (subject to changing timetables) and numerous residents commute daily to the mainland.
 The Lamb Island terminal is located on the Southern end of Lucas Drive which is the central main road.
 The high speed passenger ferry takes approximately 15 minutes from the Redland Bay marina on the mainland.

-The vehicular barge transports all motor vehicles and is capable of transporting large semi trailers.
-The barge takes approximately 45 minutes from the mainland.

-The cost of travel on the high speed ferry between the other Southern Moreton Bay Islands is free of charge.
-The high speed ferry service uses the Queensland Government's Translink go card system.

-In late 2019, a private locally operated mini bus service was introduced to the island to provide transport to and from the island's ferry terminal.

-Also in late 2019 trials of Australia's first driverless bus were conducted on the smaller neighboring Karragarra Island with a view to introducing the service to the islands' communities.

 Services

-The island has a wide range of services: